 If you believe you owned a copy before 1st Jan 2021 and do not wish to utilize the subscription-only version on the App Store, please contact us.

 In any case, your direct license covers you for 18 months of updates.
-You may need to renew your license, at a 40% discount, in case it no longer covers the most recent update.
+You may need to renew your license, at a 20-40% discount (discount rate is subject to current promotional offerings), in case it no longer covers the most recent update.

 However, if you wish to switch to the last released version of BusyCal 3 and do not wish to pay a subscription OR obtain a direct license, you can do so for free by following these steps: